theabraxas/SecureAllTheThings/SECURITY.md

 ## Supported Versions

-Latest Version; scripts documents from past versions.
+Latest Version; scripts & docs from past versions are unsupported.

 ## Reporting a Vulnerability

 Create an issue or message me on Twitter (@AbraxasSC2)